michael861227/Magic-Memory/README.md

 ### Prerequisite

 - Download [Node.js](https://nodejs.org/zh-tw/download/)
-- Clone the files and use `npm init` to setup the prerequisite for this project
+- Clone the files and use `npm in` to setup the prerequisite for this project

 ### Run on the browser